amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 	Privacy Protocol: AES256
 	Group-name: MY-GROUP

+##### Deleting a user

+This one is confusing, I don't know why it happens but won't allow you to delete the user bound to the original engineID

+To delete it:

+1. snmp-server engineid local <original engineid>

+2. no snmp-server user <username> <group> <version>

 From the montoring tool I would run Wireshark or tcpdump to look for snmp traffic.